RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D.md

     resources = [DIRT,GRASS,WATER,BRICK,WOOD]
 ```

-+ We also need to set the image for the wood resource in the textures dictionary, so that the correct graphics will be shown:
++ You also need to set the image for the wood resource in the textures dictionary, so that the correct graphics will be shown:

 ```{.language-python}
     #a dictionary linking resources to textures